Digital hoarding: Repercussions

-Positive Reasoning
+Positive reasoning

 From the few studies that have specifically examined digital hoarding, participants cite their reasoning for saving many digital files is due to the lack of physical space it takes up.
 Siddick et al. examined carbon and water footprints of data centers located in the United States noting a lack of transparency surrounding the role of data centers in handling data, obscuring the environmental implications of data centers from the public eye.

-Media Coverage
+Media coverage

 Many American documentary television series depict the struggles of compulsive hoarders, such as Hoarding: Buried Alive on TLC and Hoarders on A&E. These shows have popularized awareness of hoarding, showing the consequences of accumulating clutter.
 However, these programs usually focus on physical hoarding.
-The WPTV story of Fort Lauderdale, Florida, resident Larry Fisher is a notable exception.
+The WPTV story of Larry Fisher, a resident of Fort Lauderdale, Florida, is a notable exception.
 This program focused on digital hoarding, depicting Fisher's longstanding refusal to delete any digital content.
 Instead, Fisher purchased an additional computer every time he ran out of hard drive space.
 The BBC News story of Washington, D.C., resident Chris Yurista expresses a counterpoint to this perspective.
 The program portrayed Yurista as a "21st century minimalist" for living with hardly any physical assets, substituting digital goods wherever possible.

-Related Concepts
+Related concepts

 Digital clutter is the term often used to describe the resulting (digital) artifacts of digital hoarding, but it should not be understood as exclusively the result of hoarding.
 Digital clutter can be created as a side-effect of high occurrences of another user activity, such as the computer desktop icons created through frequent installation of applications.
 In such a case the clutter does not reflect the user's intent to hoard.

-Housekeeping is the term often used to refer to the activity by which digital clutter moves out of the 'clutter' designation, either by being thrown away, or by the recognition of its importance, thus no longer making it part of the 'clutter'.
+Housekeeping is the term often used to refer to the activity by which digital clutter moves out of the 'clutter' designation, either by being thrown away, being organised, or by the recognition of its importance, thus no longer making it part of the 'clutter'.

-Diagraphephobia is the excessive fear of deleting files, an extreme fear of losing your data, or the extreme fear of getting deleted due to believing that you live in a simulation or computer game.

 Gadget hoarding is the excessive hoarding of electronic hardware including computers, cellphones, wires and cables, VCR and DVD players, audio equipment, routers, and tablets; it can occur in individuals alongside digital hoarding.